Moderate Resolution Imaging Spectroradiometer (MODIS)

 This combination is most useful for distinguishing burn scars from naturally low vegetation or bare soil and enhancing floods.
 This combination can also be used to distinguish snow and ice from clouds.
 Snow and ice are very reflective in the visible part of the spectrum (Band 1), and absorbent in Bands 2 (near infrared) and 7 (short-wave infrared, or SWIR).
 Thick ice and snow appear vivid sky blue, while small ice crystals in high-level clouds will also appear blueish, and water clouds will appear white.
 This layer is similar to the VIIRS Corrected Reflectance Bands M11, I2, I1 layer.

 The MODIS Corrected Reflectance imagery is available only as near real-time imagery.
 The imagery can be visualized in Worldview and the Global Imagery Browse Services (GIBS).
-The sensor resolution is 500 m and 250 m (Bands 1 and 2 have a sensor resolution of 250 m, Bands 3 – 7 have a sensor resolution of 500 m, and Bands 8 - 36 are 1 km.
-Band 1 is used to sharpen Band 3, 4, 6, and 7), imagery resolution is 250 m, and the temporal resolution is daily.
+The sensor resolution is 500 m and 250 m (Bands 1 and 2 have a sensor resolution of 250 m, Bands 3 - 7 have a sensor resolution of 500 m, and Bands 8 - 36 are 1 km.
+Band 1 is used to sharpen Bands 3, 4, 6, and 7), imagery resolution is 250 m, and the temporal resolution is daily.

 Applications of MODIS Corrected Reflectance (Bands 7, 2, 1)